varabyte/kobweb/README.md

 possible for the object to be unwrapped, have its contents transferred, and then be rebuilt on the other end, we are happy to support such values.

-Typed arrays are a great example.
+Typed arrays, such as `Int8Array` are a great example.
 They are actually not transferable!
 Only their internal `ArrayBuffer` is.
-However, when you ask Kobweb to transfer, say, an `Int8Array` for you, it will instead transfer its contents for you and regenerate the outer `Int8Array` for you seamlessly on the other end.
+However, when you ask Kobweb to transfer a typed array, it will instead transfer its contents for you and regenerate the outer array seamlessly on the other end.
 This is just boilerplate code that you would have had to write yourself anyway.

 > [!TIP]
 > The `examples/imageprocessor` template demonstrates workers leveraging `Transferables` to pass image data from the